-Working contractors are out in the field and subcontract less than 50% of their work to sub-contractors, while the remainder of the work is completed by their own company of themselves.
+Working contractors: Are out in the field and subcontract less than 50% of their work to sub-contractors, while the remainder of the work is completed by their own company or themselves.

 - Do they need to buy insurance by law per each state?

 - Do they need to buy insurance because their client demands it?

 - Or do they need insurance because they have assets to protect and could not afford the attorneys and judgments on their own in the event of a large lawsuit against them?

 Next, when purchasing general contractors liability insurance, one has to realize they are entering into a binding contract with the insurance company and they are responsible to retain certain documents between them and the sub-contractors they are sending work to.
 Understanding this is critical.